The benefits of cosmetic acupuncture

-The clinic I chose is located at 237 Christie Avenue in Toronto (across from Fiesta Farms for those of you who know that area).
-I chose this clinic because the cosmetic acupuncture treatment is performed by Fong Wang who holds her MA in Traditional Chinese Medicine and Acupuncture and also a diploma in aesthetics.
-Fong trains other practitioners in cosmetic acupuncture and also teaches at the Ontario College of Traditional Chinese Medicine.
-The clinic and Fong have raving online reviews.
+I chose Fang Wang’s clinic at 237 Christie Avenue in Toronto because Fang Wang holds an MA in Traditional Chinese Medicine and Acupuncture and is a member of the faculty of the Ontario College of Traditional Chinese medicine.
+She also holds a diploma in aesthetics.
+Fang trains other practitioners in cosmetic acupuncture and also teaches at the Ontario College of Traditional Chinese Medicine.
+The clinic and Fang have raving online reviews.

-Here are the top 5 benefits of cosmetic acupuncture and how my treatment achieved each of these.
+Top 5 benefits of cosmetic acupuncture and how my treatment achieved each of these:

 1) Increased circulation of the skin – things get a bit sluggish in this department as we age, so increasing circulation helps bring more nutrients, such as collagen and elastin, back to the face and neck.